loshmis/vanguard-docs/existing-website.md

 ![Vanguard - Simple Website Example](assets/img/examples/simple-website.png)

+<a name="protecting-website"></a>
 ##Protecting The Website

-In order to protect the website and allow access to authenticated users only, all you have to do is to add following code snippet at the top of webpage you want to protect:
+In order to protect the website and allow access to authenticated users only, all you have to do is to add following code snippet **at the top of webpage** you want to protect:

 ```php
 <?php